VolkerH/DaskFusion/README.md

 We wrote up a small blog post on this proof of concept for the [Dask Blog](https://blog.dask.org/2021/12/01/mosaic-fusion).

 Some [feedback on the blog post](https://twitter.com/TobiasAdeJong/status/1466719789280382977) by [Tobias deJong](https://github.com/TAdeJong) points out a very similar approach that allows incorporates optimization of tile positions, [see this notebook](https://github.com/TAdeJong/LEEM-analysis/blob/master/6%20-%20Stitching.ipynb).

+# Citation information

+See: https://doi.org/10.5281/zenodo.10715850 for citation information